+Continuation of MAT215.
 Aimed primarily at future math majors, this course covers linear algebra more thoroughly and more theoretically than our other linear algebra courses (MAT202 and MAT204).
 This course is a rigorous introduction to linear algebra and matrices, with emphasis on proofs rather than on applications.
 Topics include vector spaces, linear transformations, inner product spaces, determinants, eigenvalues, the Cayley-Hamilton theorem, Jordan form, linear systems of differential equations, the spectral theorem for normal transformations, bilinear and quadratic forms.
+Spring Only.

 Honors Linear Algebra

-Classes are usually taught in a single section in the fall semester and two sections in the spring semester.
-The two spring sections are closely coordinated, with the same problem sets and exams.
+Classes are usually taught in a single section in the spring semester.

 Challenging weekly problem sets count for about 30% of the course grade.
 There is an in-class midterm exam that counts for an additional 30% of the grade and an in-class final exam that counts for the remaining 40%.